Tags

 09 Wednesday Dec 2015

-Posted by Phoebe (she / hers) in Librarytour, Writing Life
+Posted in Librarytour, Writing Life

 Jacqueline Woodson.
 If you don’t know her, you should.
 Not just because she’s one of the premier writers for young people (whose career I’ve followed since I was a high school student), who happens to be African American, who happens to be a New Yorker.
 Not because her memoir-in-verse, Brown Girl Dreaming, won the National Book Award for Young People’s Literature in 2014.
 But because here’s a woman who can answer her some reader-questions.